ekosuhariyadi/kilatstorage-s3-php-class/README.md

 About | Description
 ------------ | -------------
-Stable tag | 0.1.3
 License | GPLv2 or later
 License URI | http://www.gnu.org/licenses/gpl-2.0.html

 ### Description

 This class is a standalone S3 REST implementation for PHP 5.2.x (using CURL), that supports large file uploads and doesn�t require PEAR.

-This is fork from project https://github.com/CloudKilat/kilatstorage-s3-php-class
+This is fork from project https://github.com/CloudKilat/kilatstorage-s3-php-class as composer project, so can be easily integrated via composer
 ### Notes

 * Not tested yet on HTTPS endpoint.